malakhovks/docsim/README.md

 ## Caution/Disclaimer

-Project and documentation are in active development!
-For any technical clarifications and questions contact us via email [malakhovks@nas.gov.ua](mailto:malakhovks@nas.gov.ua) or via Issues.

 **Important note:** UkrVectōrēs project and documentation are in active development.
 For any technical clarifications and questions contact us via email: [malakhovks@nas.gov.ua](mailto:malakhovks@nas.gov.ua) or via Issues.
 The recent Russian's rocket shelling on critical infrastructure in Ukraine and Kyiv led to the shutdown of the [https://ukrvectores.ai-service.pp.ua](https://ukrvectores.ai-service.pp.ua) server.

 ## Choose your language / Оберіть мову